Fixed Penalty Notices for littering and dog fouling

-Enforcement Officers in Thurrock are employed either directly by us or by contract with Kingdom Environmental Protection.
+Enforcement Officers in Thurrock are employed either directly by us or by contract with Kingdom Services Group.
 They carry a photo ID that shows their job title and name.
 The ID includes a phone number you can call to check the officer is genuine.

 All officers wear a uniform of:

 - black trousers

 - blue polo shirts with the Kingdom logo on one side and Thurrock Council's logo on the other

 - black jackets with the logos on both sides and "Enforcement Officer" on the sleeve

 - body cameras